By Lawrence Haywood, Dec 18, 2024

 Nguom Ngao Cave

 Walking down the narrow path, various lights lead the way and illuminate some of the more dramatic rock formations in the cave.
-Towards the back of the tourist-permitted section of the cave, pools of water sit in enclosed spaces, rising up towards the ceiling and evoking images of the rice paddies that can be seen everywhere in this part of the country.
+Towards the back of the tourist-permitted section of the cave, pools of water sit in enclosed spaces, rising towards the ceiling and evoking images of the rice paddies that can be seen everywhere in this part of the country.